 For the fifth year in a row, I’m pleased to write about the year in review.
 2020 was very rough and as I reflect on the blog-worthy happenings throughout the year, I am taking a minute to think about people who had a particularly tougher year.
-Those who lost friends and loved ones due to the pandemic and other causes; those who lost their sources of livelihood and to those who experienced a not-so-great year for other reasons, I truly hope that the coming year brings you an immense amount of joy and happiness and that you find the courage to seek these out.
+For those who lost friends and loved ones due to the pandemic and other causes; those who lost their sources of livelihood and those who experienced a not-so-great year for other reasons, I truly hope that the coming year brings you an immense amount of joy and happiness and that you find the courage and strength to seek these out.

 Since 2016, I have written a yearly summary of my adventures on this blog.
 (See posts from 2016, 2017, 2018, 2019) and since then, it has become one of the writings I look forward to getting done the most.

 I have to admit though, writing the recap for this year feels a little awkward considering the year we all had, yet I am choosing to keep this tradition.
-Because in a way, this yearly reviews motivate me and help put certain things into perspective.
+Because in a way, these yearly reviews motivate me and help put certain things into perspective.

 Having said that, this would be a post I would not promote on my other platforms, so if you do stumble on it, thank you for being here.
 Your love for travel probably led you here and I hope that this inspires you to seek out new adventures and travel differently.
-Also, I really do hope the coming year will be better for you – and for us all.
+Also, I do hope the coming year will be better for you – and us all.

 The Year in Review 2020: Month-by-Month Adventures on Travel with a Pen